-- Adding a leverage loan to the investment plan to potentially leverage wealth accumulation
+- adding a leverage loan to your investment plan to potentially leverage wealth accumulation

 - adding a dollar-for-dollar deduction from income to reduce taxes.

 Investment options with Manulife Investment Management

-Mutual Funds can help meet your specific financial needs, throughout your life.
-Whether you are just starting out, accumulating wealth or are nearing/in retirement, mutual funds offered by Manulife Investment Management can offer you solutions to help build a portfolio that meets your needs.
+Mutual funds can help meet your specific financial needs throughout your life.
+Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can offer you solutions to help build a portfolio that meets your needs.
 Manulife utilizes four principal asset management firms to oversee its extensive fund family.
 Each firm is recognized for its strength and depth of experience in various asset classes and investment styles.
 Manulife is committed to providing quality investment products and services so you can enjoy life and worry less.

-Manulife Segregated Fund Contracts combine the growth potential offered by a broad range of investment funds, with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death and maturity guarantees, potential creditor protection features, and estate planning benefits – all from a single product or insurance contract.
+Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth protection features of an insurance contract.
+Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor protection features; and estate planning benefits — all from a single product or insurance contract.

 Investment loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
 Manulife Bank loans are available for a variety of mutual fund accounts and segregated fund contracts, and offer attractive options such as 100% financing, no margin calls on market fluctuations,2 interest-only payments, and a one-step application process.